cast-org/figuration/docs/layout/grid.md

 ### Auto-Layout Columns

-When flexbox support is used/enabled, you can utilize breakpoint-specific column classes for equal-width columns.
-Add any number of `.col-{breakpoint}`s for each breakpoint you need.
+When flexbox support is used/enabled, you can utilize breakpoint-specific column classes to control column widths.

+#### Equal Width Columns

+Equal-width columns are easliy done by adding any number of `.col-{breakpoint}`s for each breakpoint you need and every column will be the same width.

 For example, here's are two grid layouts that apply to every device and viewport possible.

 <div class="cf-example-row">
 {% example html %}